Devonta Freeman Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Against the Steelers, Freeman's 42 rushing yards per game over his two career matchups are 10.5 fewer than his over/under in Sunday's game.
+- Freeman's 42 rushing yards per game in his two career matchups against the Steelers are 9.5 fewer yards than his over/under in Sunday's game.

-- Freeman has had a rushing touchdown in one game against the Steelers, but did not have multiple TDs in that game.

 - Note: Freeman's stats vs. Steelers date back to 2016.

-- In terms of defending against the run, the Steelers are 31st in the NFL, giving up 139.6 yards per game.
+- The Steelers allow 139.6 yards per game on the ground, the NFL's 31st-ranked rush defense.

-- This season the Steelers have given up 16 rushing TDs.
-They are ranked 21st in the league in that category.
+- This year the Steelers are ranked 21st in the NFL in rushing touchdowns conceded (16).

 Recent Performances

-- Last week against the Rams, Freeman rushed for 76 yards on 14 carries (averaging 5.4 yards per attempt).
+- Last week against the Rams, Freeman racked up 76 yards on 14 carries (averaging 5.4 yards per attempt).

-- Freeman has 115 rushing yards (38.3 ypg) on 26 carries with one touchdown in his last three games.
+- Over his last three games, Freeman has rushed for 115 yards (38.3 per game) on 26 carries with one touchdown.

 Freeman's Baltimore Teammates